Gamma-convergence of a nonlocal perimeter arising in adversarial machine learning: Gamma-convergence and compactness

 Further, by \cref{prop:smoothRecovery}, we can construct $A_\eta$ in $U_1$ such that $A_\eta = A_s$ in a neighborhood of $\partial U_1$,

 With this, using \labelcref{est:setAs}, we see that the $L^1$ estimate in \labelcref{eqn:AetaApprox} immediately follows.
-To obtain the $\limsup$ inequality, we apply the decomposition \labelcref{eqn:perDecomp}, the estimate of the Minkowski content \labelcref{eqn:MinkContEst}, and the difference between $\partial A_s$ and $\partial^* A$ in \labelcref{est:setAsGrad} to find
+To obtain the $\limsup$ inequality, we apply the decomposition \labelcref{eqn:perDecomp}, the estimate of the Minkowski content \labelcref{eqn:MinkContEst}, and the difference between $\partial A_s$ and $\partial^* A$ in \labelcref{eqn:BVnormbreakdown} to find

 Up to redefinition of $\eta$ to absorb the constant $C$, this concludes \labelcref{eqn:AetaApprox}, which by a diagonalization argument concludes the theorem. \end{proof}

 For use in the next section, we highlight that the approximation introduced in the above proof may be used as a near optimal constant recovery sequence.